 Prior to being appointed President of Intelligent Systems, Mr. Strange founded Quadram Corporation in 1980.
 Quadram pioneered the enhancement products industry as one of the fastest growing electronics companies in the U.S in the early years of the personal computer industry.
 Mr. Strange received a BS degree in Industrial Management from Georgia Institute of Technology and a MBA from Georgia State University.

-Karen Reynolds was appointed CFO and Corporate Secretary of Intelligent Systems in 2016 with responsibility for financial and SEC reporting, legal and contract matters, corporate governance and due diligence.
-Prior to this role she was CFO of CoreCard Software, Inc., Intelligent Systems’ principal operating business.
-Ms. Reynolds remains as the CFO for CoreCard, functioning in a dual capacity on both the corporate and subsidiary management teams.
+Matt White was appointed CFO and Corporate Secretary of Intelligent Systems in 2019 with responsibility for financial and SEC reporting, legal and contract matters, corporate governance and due diligence.
+Prior to this role he was CFO of CoreCard Software, Inc., Intelligent Systems’ principal operating business.
+Mr. White remains as the CFO for CoreCard, functioning in a dual capacity on both the corporate and subsidiary management teams.

 Philip H. Moise was elected to the Board in 2013.
 Mr. Moise served as Executive Vice President, General Counsel and Secretary of Immucor, Inc. from 2007 until 2012.
 Immucor manufactures and sells instruments and reagents used to classify components of human blood prior to blood therapies and transfusions.
 Previously a publicly-held company, Immucor was acquired and taken private in 2011.
 Before joining Immucor, Mr. Moise was in the private practice of law for almost 30 years, where he represented public and private companies in the technology and life sciences industries.
 He represented Intelligent Systems for approximately 25 years before joining Immucor in 2007.